mrinalpande/Space-Invaders/README.md

 	player.cooldown <=0
 		checking if the player cooldown is zero or not and if the player cooldown should be reset or not.

-	bullet{}
+	love.audio.play()
+		This is the function that plays the sound whenever the bullet is fired it is put inside the player.fire function so as to sync the sound with the bullet fired. bullet{}
 		bullet table the contain bullets when they are made